Summer is well and truly in the air and the historic port of Leith is the perfect place to spend a sunny afternoon.

 In the opposite direction from Portobello runs the Water of Leith Walkway.
 Suitable for walking and cycling, this 12¾ mile route runs through the heart of Edinburgh.
 Enjoy it on foot or by bike.
 Parts of it are also accessible by wheelchairs and on horseback.

 Enjoying a bag of chips while sitting on the harbour and watching the sun set.

 To the west of Leith is Newhaven Harbour, the site of a former fish market where you can still get your hands on a fantastic range of delicious fish and seafood, either for cooking at home or enjoying in one of the several restaurants in the village.
-The Fishmarket and Loch Fyne Restaurant & Bar both offer a range of delicious dishes, as well as delightful views across the harbour.
+The Fishmarket offers a range of delicious dishes, as well as delightful views across the harbour.